 I read that he missed a show for the first time in 34 years because of illness.
 I had no idea the show was on the air for that long!
 Anyway, apparently he had prostate cancer.
 Here is comedian Dana Carvey playing John McLaughlin on “Saturday Night Live”.

-Meanwhile, where is Peter Dunseith from Wales?
+Meanwhile, where is our soul brother, Peter Dunseith from Wales?

 I have an announcement to make about soul music that I think he would want to hear.
 I read that songwriter and Heatwave keyboardist, Rod Temperton, died of cancer.